JohnSnowLabs/spark-nlp/docs/en/alab/annotation.md

 ### Support for multiple OCR servers

-Just like [Preannotation](/docs/en/alab/preannotation) servers, <bl>Annotation Lab 3.0.0</bl> also supports deployment of multiple OCR servers.
-If a user has uploaded a Spark OCR airgap or floating license, <es>OCR inference</es> is enabled.
+Just like for [Preannotation](/docs/en/alab/preannotation) servers, Annotation Lab supports deployment of multiple OCR servers.
+If a user has uploaded a [Visual NLP](/docs/en/ocr) license, <es>OCR inference</es> is enabled.

 To work on a Visual NER project, users have to deploy at least one OCR server.
 Any OCR server can perform preannotation.
 To select the OCR server, users need to go to the <es>Import</es> page, click on the OCR Server button on the top-right corner and from the popup, choose one of the available OCR servers.
-If no suitable OCR server is present, you can create a new server selecting the _Create Server_ option.
+If no suitable OCR server is present, you can create a new server by selecting the `Create Server` option and then clicking on the `Deploy` button.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/ocr_server.gif" style="width:100%;"/>